 The affidavits attached hereto state the case, and are made a part of this report.
-For a more complete statement of the case, reference is here made to House Report No. 1092, Sixty-fifth Congress, third session.
+For a more complete statement of the case, reference is here made to House

+Report No. 1092, Sixty-fifth Congress, third session.

-Before me, the undersigned authority, on this day personally appeared James
+Before me, the undersigned authority, on this day personally appeared James E. Lyon, who being by me duly sworn on oath says:

-E. Lyon, who being by me duly sworn on oath says: My name is James E. Lyon, and I was born in Memphis, Tenn., March 31, 1899, and I am now 18 years of age, will be 19 on the 31st of March.
+My name is James E. Lyon, and I was born in Memphis, Tenn., March 31, 1899, and I am now 18 years of age, will be 19 on the 31st of March.
 I came to Texas in 1913 but went back to Memphis and stayed until September, 1916, when I once more came back to Texas.
 I began work for the Republic Supply Co. on September 15, 1917, and worked for them continuously until the present time.
-Prior to August 23, 1917, I worked for the Cotton Belt Railroad in the commercial agent's office.
+Prior to August 23, 1917, I worked for the Cotton Belt Railroad in the commercial agent's office office.

-On the night of the 23d of August, 1917, Asa Bland and myself were riding around up town and a policeman stopped us and asked me to take him to the police station, and I did, and when we got to the police station officers Rainey and Richardson got in the car with me and Bland, and Ell Smith also got in the car with us, and we started toward the San Felipe district where the negro rioters of with us, and we started toward the San Felipe district where the hegro rioters of the Twenty-fourth Infantry were.
-When we reached San Felipe and Helner about 60 or 70 negro soldiers stopped us and ordered us out of the car, and we got out, and I believe Officer Rainey started to run toward the front of the car and they killed him, and Eli Smith started toward the back of the car and they shot and killed him.
-Some of them hit Officer Richardson over the head with the but of a rifle and knocked him unconscious, and they also knocked Bland unconscious, but I don't know what they hit him with, either a pistol or rifle.
-When they hit Bland I turned and ran.
-Before I started to run I got shot in the arm, and that wound is now entirely healed; however, it still troubles me.
+On the night of the 23d of August, 1917, Asa Bland and myself were riding around up town and a policeman stopped us and asked me to take him to the police station, and I did, and when we got to the police station efficers Rainey and Richardson got in the car with me and Bland, and Eli Smith also got in the car? with us, and we started toward the San Felipe district where the negro rioters of the Twenty-fourth Infantry were.
+When we're sched San Felipe, and Heiner about 60 or 70 negro soldiers stopped us and ordered us out of the car, and we got out, and I believe Officer Rainey started to run the heart of the front of the car, and they killed him, and Eli Smith started toward the back of the car and they shot and killed him; Some of them hit Officer Richardson over the head with the butt of a rifle and knocked him unconscious, and they also knocked!
+Bland unconscious, but I don't know what they hit him with, either a pistol or rifle.
+When they hit Bland I turned and rank Before I started to run I got shot in the arm, and that wound is now entirely healed; however, it still troubles me.
 When I ran they turned and shot at me, and hit me three times with rifle bullets and four buckshot.
 The buckshot are still in me.
 All of the wounds are in the hips.
-I am entirely recovered now, with the exception that with changes of the weather the wounds bother me to a considerable extent.

-I am entirely recovered now, with the exception that with changes of the weather the wounds bother me to a considerable extent.
+I am entirely recovered now, with the exception that with changes of the weather the wounds bother me to a considerable extention and that examining all made the

 At the time I was injured I was earning \$75 per month.
-I was forced on account of my injuries to lose two weeks' time from work.
+II was forced on account of my injuries to lose two weeks' time from work.
 Dr. J. Edward Hodges, fifth floor, Scanlan Building, Houston, treated me, but I don't know exactly the amount of his bill.
 When injured I was taken to the Baptist Sanitarium, and the hospital bill was about \$15, but do not remember it exactly.
 Total damage to my car, \$45.
 I had on a brand new suit of clothes for which I paid \$35, and the negro soldiers of the Twenty-fourth Infantry shot it practically off of me.